Reverse-Engineering Model Editing on Language Models: Related Work

 \subsection{Leakage Risks in Model Editing.}

-Although model editing enables efficient knowledge modification, its privacy risks remain unclear. \citet{patilcan} first explored this issue and proposed a posterior evaluation framework to detect the residuals of erased answers by analyzing intermediate layer logit distributions.
-However, their attack heavily relies on exact original prompts as triggers, which is a strong assumption that seldom holds in real-world scenarios.
+Although model editing enables efficient knowledge modification, its risks remain unclear. \citet{patilcan} first explored this issue and proposed a posterior evaluation framework to detect the residuals of erased answers by analyzing intermediate layer logit distributions.
+However, their attack relies on exact original prompts as triggers, which is a strong assumption that seldom holds in real-world scenarios. \citet{youssef2025tracing} recovers the pre-edit behavior of the model by analyzing the post-edit model, but they cannot reconstruct the editing prompt and original output.
 In contrast, our attack focuses on the mathematical fingerprints of parameter updates.
-It enables the accurate recovery of edited subjects and their corresponding semantic contexts without original queries, revealing the inherent side-channel leakage risks in model editing mechanisms.
+It enables the accurate recovery of all editing information without original queries, revealing the inherent side-channel leakage risks in model editing mechanisms.